+35725368683

 After a new property has been constructed, the developer (or owner) will apply for the title deeds.
 The Cyprus title deeds procedure is as follows:

 A certificate of final approval (CFA) needs to be obtained from the relevant authority.
-The relevant authority is usually the Municipality Town Planning Authority; if there is no municipality, the community council for the area or any other council appointed by the Council of Ministers to this effect, or, ultimately, the District Officer for the area.
+The relevant authority is usually the Municipality Town Planning Authority; if there is no municipality, the community council for the area or any other council appointed by the Council of Ministers to this effect, or, ultimately, the District Officer for the region.

 The CFA verifies that: